uc-ngondogm/it3038c-scripts/Project3/README.md

 ## This Powershell script will generate a cisco router configuration file using a template and export that configuration file to a directory.

-First we need a configuration template file that the script will use to pull configuration from and insert the user input to create a configuration file for the router. in your C:\ drive, create a new folder(dir) called  Configs, in Configs folder create a new text file called Config_Template.txt.
+First we need a configuration template file that the script will use to pull configuration from and insert the user input to create a configuration file for the router.
+In your C:\ drive, create a new folder(dir) called  Configs, in Configs folder create a new text file called Config_Template.txt.
 Click here [Config_Template](/Project3/ConfigTemplate.md) to open the template file then Copy and save the output in Config_Template.txt file you created in C:\Configs.

-From the ConfigGen.ps1 file directory,type one of these commands to run the script:
+From the ConfigGen.ps1 file directory, type one of these commands to run the script:
 ```bash
 PS C:\it3038c-scripts\Project3> powershell .\ConfigGen.ps1
 ```